HanSuhhi/csss/docs/components/button/Readme.md

 | dashed     | dashed button    | boolean                                                                                  | `false`  |
 | dark       | dark mode        | todo                                                                                     |          |

-## CSS Custom properties
+## CSS Custom Properties

-All css custom properties about `button` are displayed here.
+All css custom properties about `<button>` are displayed here.

-Beacuse of too many properties, `modifiable properties` and `unmodifiable properties` are sorted out.
+Because of too many properties, `modifiable properties` and `unmodifiable properties` are sorted out.

 :::tip
-Modifing css custom properties does not seem like a good idea.If there are any properties that you need but don't provide, issues and PR are welcome 👏
+Modifying css custom properties does not seem like a good idea.If there are any properties that you need but don't provide, issues and PR are welcome 👏
 :::

 ### Modifiable Properties